-- TRUE: Keeps the signal. - FALSE: Allows the Vivado synthesis to optimize, if the tool makes that determination.
+- TRUE: Keeps the signal. - FALSE: Allows Vivado synthesis to optimize.
 The FALSE value does not force the tool to remove the signal.
 The default value is FALSE.

 You can place this attribute on any signal, register, or wire.

 RECOMMENDED: Set this attribute in the RTL only.
 Because signals that need to be kept are often optimized before the XDC file is read, setting this attribute in the RTL ensures that the attribute is used.